How to run a successful business

-One of the most important things when building your small business is having a good overview of your finances so you know when you can invest, and which areas need investment.
+One of the most important things when building your small business is having a good overview of your finances so you know if you’re on budget, when you can invest, and which areas you should focus on.

 Doing your bookkeeping and invoicing in the same place by using an easy online accounting solution like Bokio makes it easy to keep track of your finances.
 Automated reporting means you don’t need to be an accounting expert to get it done quickly and easily.
 Bokio also lets you track your invoices, so if you have any late paying customers you can send them a friendly reminder to keep your cash flowing.

 Know your taxes

 Knowing which taxes you need to pay is important to make sure there aren’t any surprises!
 You’ll be able to plan ahead and set money aside to pay your bills.

 There are several different taxes you may need to pay.
 These include: